Skip to main content

 Definition

-The indicator measures net removals from technical solutions such as bioenergy or direct air carbon capture and storage with permanent storage of CO2.
+The indicator measures net removals from technical solutions such as Bioenergy with carbon capture and storage (BECCS) or Direct air carbon capture and storage (DACCS) with permanent storage of CO2.

 ENABLERS